 HOME | About Us | Contact Us | Dinosaur Canyon | Gallery | Robots

-Welcome to the Summer '08 update.
+Welcome to the Fall '09 update.

 I am still (again) looking to post more pictures and video to our DARPA Grand Challenge/Coyote UGVs pages.
 Now that the bulk of the work with the project is complete, I have time to get some of this material posted to this website.
 I have posted several new pictures of my other robots on the newly reorganized Robot Pages.
 Take a look there for pictures of the Javelina test vehicle- the downsized cousin of the Coyote UGV.

 The T-Rex at our Dinosaur World exhibit at the Tucson Children's Museum recently got a new Gilderfluke motion controller and sound board.
 That addition enhanced the functionality of the dinosaur and made it easier to adjust the show program.
-The exhibit has been running daily for over 8 years now.
+The exhibit has been running daily for over 9 years now.

 Aspiring robot builders might want to go to the Robot Tips and Tricks page.
 I created a new tutorial on basic switch logic, relays, and motor control circuitry.
 This is a good place for those with only minimal knowledge of electronics to start to learn how to simply turn things on and off, or to make a motor go forward and backward.